jnicho02/interview-alexa-skill/README.md

 # to create

-* created a new repo in github
+* added a new repo in github
 * cloned it locally
 $ npm install -g serverless
 $ serverless create --template aws-python